Armour & Co. Meat Products

 All the vast difference between the cookery of your Mother's day and the insipid and indigestible products of the present is due to shortening.

-Your mother used Leaf Lard—often had it tried out at home to insure its fineness and purity.
+Your Mother used Leaf Lard—often had it tried out at home to ensure its fineness and purity.

 Armour's "Simon Pure" Leaf Lard

-Should be used whenever shortening is called for in all breads, cake, pastry, and above all, for frying.
+It should be used whenever shortening is called for in all bread, cake, pastry, and above all, for frying.

-For old fashioned immersing in deep fat and made from “Simon Pure” Leaf Lard is the best and one of the most healthful ways of cooking chicken, oysters, potatoes, fish, anything that is not boiled or roasted.
+For old fashioned immersing in deep fat and made from "Simon Pure," Leaf Lard is the best and one of the most healthful ways of cooking chicken, oysters, potatoes, fish, and anything that is not boiled or roasted.

-For deep fat frying use a Scotch Kittle two-thirds full of Armour’s “Simon Pure" Leaf Lard.
+Use a Scotch Kittle two-thirds full of Armour's "Simon Pure" Leaf Lard for deep fat frying.

 FREE for a Postal.
 Tells the Secrets of Good Cooking